 Too many of these parents also (almost stubbornly) refuse to acknowledge the "realities" of college softball and how recruiting actually works.
 They prefer not to understand that 1) 75% of ALL college teams are not D-I. This is important because it means 75% of colleges aren't going to recruit like D-I schools.
 2) Only about 55% of players will ever get any athletic based aid, and the majority of those that do will get partial amounts, not full rides.

 At the end of the day, all that's going to matter is how talented some college coach thinks your player is...and that's beyond your control.
 If she's truly got top Div.
 I ability, as long as you get her on coaches' radar by her sophomore year, she'll be fine.
 If she's a low level Div.
 I talent or a strong Div.
-II or III or NAIA player, then those are the schools that will recruit her...
-And what is critical about this is the fact that the vast majority of Div.
-II, III and NAIA (and even a fair number of smaller D-I) coaches don't pursue players and commitments before players are into their junior year.
+II or III or NAIA player, then those are the schools that will recruit her.
+And the vast majority of Div.
+II, III and NAIA coaches don't pursue players and commitments before players are into their junior year.

 So, where your daughter is concerned, let her continue to develop her softball skills along with her strong academics and whatever other sports she wants to play.
 Give her the opportunity to learn and grow and to decide if she really wants to play any sport in college.
 You have plenty of time for her to do this.
 If she gets into high school and still loves playing, you can then begin to plan a college search and follow the necessary pathways to help her find the college and team that are a perfect fit for her.